top of page

 Pulses waiting to be cooked

-Somehow though, it seems to miss the point.
-All those un-ecological food miles that the tomatoes have flown, all those poly-tunnels where the artificial fertilisers are used with enthusiastic abandon… Having once over-wintered near Motril on the Costa de Sol, I know what goes into the average Spanish iceberg lettuce—and not a single crunchy but tasteless leaf of the stuff has passed my lips since.
+Still, it seems to miss the point.
+All those un-ecological food miles that the tomatoes have flown, and all those poly-tunnels where artificial fertilisers are used with enthusiastic abandon… Having once over-wintered near Motril on the Costa de Sol, I know what goes into the average Spanish iceberg lettuce.
+Not a single crunchy but tasteless leaf of that stuff has passed my lips since!

 The Magic of the Dried Bean